Discrete Microlocal Morse Theory: Introduction

 This paper introduces a discrete analog of two important concepts of microlocal geometry, originally introduced by Kashiwara--Schapira for manifolds.
 The first is the notion of microsupport, which quantifies the cohomological vanishing properties of sheaves on `local half-spaces'~\cite{KashiwaraSchapira1985,KashiwaraSchapira1982}.
 The second is a microlocal generalization of the Morse theorem and inequalities, which exchanges singular homology and Euler characteristics with hypercohomology and the Euler--Poincare index~\cite{SchapiraTose,Kashiwara1983,GoreskyMacPherson1981}.
 Before concluding this introduction with a summary of these results, we first give a brief sketch of an indispensable prerequisite: a systematic treatment of computational derived sheaf theory.

-\paragraph{Computational Derived Sheaf Theory.} Sheaves use algebra to model relationships between local and global properties of a topological space.
+\paragraph{Computational Derived Sheaf Theory} Sheaves use algebra to model relationships between local and global properties of a topological space.
 When the topological space is a poset with the Alexandrov topology, a \emph{sheaf} (of finite-dimensional vector spaces), $F$, is defined by associating a finite-dimensional vector space, $F(\sigma)$, to each element, $\sigma$, and a linear map, $F(\sigma\le\tau):F(\sigma)\rightarrow F(\tau)$, to each relation, $\sigma\le \tau$ (subject to commutativity requirements, see Definition \ref{def:sheaf}).
 The utility of this definition is also its foil: the high level of generality encompasses many pathologies.

-A common strategy for analyzing such a complicated mathematical structure is to approximate or represent it with a collection of simpler, or at least more familiar, objects; the goal is to reframe questions concerning the complex structure as questions about the building blocks which represent it.
-Illustrations of this strategy permeate mathematics.
+A common strategy for analyzing such a complicated mathematical structure is to approximate or represent it with a collection of simpler, or at least more familiar, objects; the goal is to reframe questions concerning the complex structure as questions about the building blocks that represent it.
 The first tool of this paper is a particular instance of this phenomenon: \emph{injective resolutions}.
-An \emph{injective resolution} represents a given sheaf (much like a Fourier series represents a periodic function) with an exact sequence of \emph{injective sheaves}, which admit many desirable properties.
-Efficient algorithms for computing injective resolutions are a first step toward applying well-established and powerful theoretical results from derived sheaf theory to computational topology.
+An \emph{injective resolution} represents a given sheaf (much like a Fourier series represents a periodic function) with an exact sequence, $0\rightarrow F\rightarrow I^0\rightarrow I^1\rightarrow I^2\rightarrow \cdots$, of \emph{injective sheaves} $I^d$, which admit many desirable properties (see, for example, Lemma \ref{lem:coker-injective}, Proposition \ref{prop:decomposition_of_injective_sheaves}, and Lemma \ref{lem:maps_between_injective_sheaves}).
+Efficient algorithms for computing these sequences are a first step toward applying well-established and powerful theoretical results from derived sheaf theory to computational topology.
 In this paper, we aim to present this theory in an explicit and computationally amenable framework.

-An \emph{injective sheaf} (Definition \ref{def:injective_sheaf_2}), $I$, is a sheaf such that each morphism of sheaves $G\rightarrow I$ (Definition \ref{def:natural-transformation}) can be extended to a morphism $F\rightarrow I$, whenever $G\subset F$.
-Injective sheaves admit many beneficial features which general sheaves lack (see, for example, Lemma \ref{lem:coker-injective}, Proposition \ref{prop:decomposition_of_injective_sheaves}, and Lemma \ref{lem:maps_between_injective_sheaves}).
-From the perspective of homological algebra, injective sheaves are the `basic' objects with which we aim to represent a general sheaf.
-However, standard operations in linear algebra are insufficient for such a representation.
-For example, if a sheaf is not already injective, then it does not decompose into a direct sum of injective sheaves.
-Instead, we will represent a given sheaf~$F$ with an injective resolution (Definition \ref{def:injective_resolution}): an exact sequence, $0\rightarrow F\rightarrow I^0\rightarrow I^1\rightarrow I^2\rightarrow \cdots$, such that each $I^j$ is an injective sheaf.